enifmada/EMSel/README.md

 # EMSel
 Code accompanying Fine and Steinrücken (2024).
-We provide the ability to analyze a time-series allele frequency dataset under multiple modes of selection (additive, dominant, recessive, over/underdominance, general diploid), as well as the data and code to reproduce the figures from our paper.
+We provide the ability to simulate (`simulate_data.py`) and analyze (`run_emsel.py`) a time-series allele frequency dataset under multiple modes of selection (additive, dominant, recessive, over/underdominance, general diploid), as well as the data and code to reproduce the figures from our paper.

 ## Running EMSel